top of page

 Harvey Blume

-Neurodiversity refers to the natural variation in human brain functioning and encompasses several neurological conditions and personality disorders including:
+Neurodiversity or Neurodistinctness refers to the natural variation in human brain functioning and encompasses several neurological conditions and personality disorders including:

 • ASD (Autism Spectrum Disorder)